 At the Texas Child Study Center, we provide evidence-based treatment for children with emotional and cognitive diagnoses and work with their families to provide understanding and guidance.
-We have developed disease-specific assessment and treatment programs to address conditions such as autism spectrum disorders, anxiety disorders (including social phobia, specific phobias, separation anxiety, generalized anxiety, and obsessive compulsive disorder), depression (including self-injury and suicide attempts) and post-traumatic stress.
-Our approach includes ongoing assessment to evaluate the impact of treatment on patients’ symptoms and functioning, and feedback to patients and families on their progress.
+We have developed disease-specific assessment and treatment programs to address conditions such as autism spectrum disorders, anxiety disorders (including social phobia, specific phobias, separation anxiety, generalized anxiety and obsessive compulsive disorder), depression (including self-injury and suicide attempts) and post-traumatic stress.
+Our approach includes ongoing assessment to evaluate the impact of treatment on children’s symptoms and functioning, and feedback to kids and families on their progress.

 We also provide assessment and treatment for children and adolescents with acute or chronic medical illnesses, epilepsy, cystic fibrosis, diabetes, obesity, and traumatic injuries to address co-occurring mental health issues that these youth often face.

 Services at the Texas Child Study Center are provided by a team of clinicians trained to provide the highest quality of care in a collaborative, multidisciplinary environment that includes psychiatry, psychology and social work.
-Because youth are embedded within many social contexts, our team achieves optimal results by working with individual patients, families, schools, and communities.
+Because youth are embedded within many social contexts, our team achieves optimal results by working with individuals, families, schools and communities.

 The SHARE (Seton Healthcare Autism Research & Evaluation) Center offers a specialized interdisciplinary team of clinicians providing diagnostic evaluations and recommendations for treatment interventions of infants, preschoolers, and adolescents up to age 22 who are thought to have Autism Spectrum Disorders.
 Evaluations may include genetics, neurology, occupational therapy, psychiatry, psychology, special education (applied behavioral analysis), and speech and language pathology.
 Assessment findings, diagnosis(es), and recommendations will be provided at a feedback session, then summarized in a comprehensive written report.